day8/re-frame/docs/FAQs/DoINeedReFrame.md

 Problems arise ONLY when this process is not conscious and purposeful.
 It is a credit to Reagent that you can accelerate quickly and get a bunch of enjoyable early wins.
-But you can equally end up off the road, in a ditch, because of the twists and turns leading up to a larger application.
+But, equally, that acceleration can have you off the road in a ditch because there are twists and turns on the way to a larger application.

 I've had many people (20?) privately say to me that's what happened to them.
-The real number would obviously be much higher.
-And that's pretty much the reason for this FAQ - this happens a bit too often.
+And that's pretty much the reason for this FAQ - this happens a bit too often and there been a bit too much pain.

 So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture.
 Don't think